-From 5 December 2006 up to and including 19 October 2009 a total of $\in$ 116,276.63 was paid into the account of the TCC as donations.
-The bank account was linked to the address [address] in [place 5], the dwelling of defendant [E] (pv B02-596 and B02-597).
-In this same period 44 cash withdrawals took place from this account totalling $\in$ 79,260.
-The card holders to this bank account are the defendants [E] and [D] (pv B02-597 and B02-598).
+From 5 December 2006 up to and including 19 October 2009 a total of $\notin$ 116,276.63 was paid into the account of the TCC as donations.
+The bank statements were sent to the defendant [E] (pv B02-596 and B02-597).
+In this same period 44 cash withdrawals took place from this account totalling $\notin$ 79,260.
+The card holders to this bank account are the defendants [E] and [defendant] (pv B02-597) and B02-598).

 From the above it turns out that the organisation transported the money it had raised in cash, by making use of couriers.
 This took place during a protracted period of time and through many transactions.
-From what was considered in the above with regard to the Sanctions Act it follows that the organisation had the funds that had been raised for the LTTE and which for that reason alone constituted the proceeds of crime available on a structural basis.
+From what was considered in the above with regard to offending against the Sanctions Act it follows that the organisation had available on a structural basis the funds that had been raised for the LTTE and which for that reason alone constituted the proceeds of crime.
 The court concludes on these grounds that the organisation had the object of habitually having available or concealing the transportation of the funds constituting the proceeds of crime.

-Count 2 paragraphs a, b, g and h
+Count 2 paragraphs g and h